Fawn Fire: Effects

 On September 23, the state of California applied for a Fire Management Assistance Grant for the Fawn Fire.
 The Federal Emergency Management Agency (FEMA) approved it, allowing up to 75 percent of eligible firefighting costs to be covered by federal funding.
-On September 27, Governor of California Gavin Newsom declared a state of emergency for Shasta County in response to the Fawn Fire, having previously declared a state of emergency in the county on August 10 for the McFarland Fire.
+On September 27, governor of California Gavin Newsom declared a state of emergency for Shasta County in response to the Fawn Fire.

 Following the fire, Mercy Medical Center Redding requested the activation and received the assistance of two National Guard medical teams after hospital staffing was compromised by the combined impacts of the Fawn Fire (which affected 30 hospital employees) and the COVID-19 pandemic.
+The United States Small Business Administration (SBA) provided assistance to businesses and residents in areas impacted by the fire; additional recovery assistance was made available through a Local Assistance Center (LAC) at the Shasta Lake Community Center.
+Shasta County established an emergency ordinance that temporarily suspended health and safety codes to permit residents to live in temporary housing while seeking permanent housing.